Jahangir vs. Jansher: Who Was The Best?

-To compare these two greatest squash players would be like Pete Sampras and Andre Agassi, Rafael Nadal and Roger Federer, Michael Jordan and Wilt Chamberlain.
-There would be an endless debate of which of them is the greatest because each player has become the best in their own right.
+To compare these two greatest squash players would be like Pete Sampras and Andre Agassi; Rafael Nadal and Roger Federer, Michael Jordan and Wilt Chamberlain.
+There would be an endless debate about which of them is the greatest.
+Because each player has become the best in their own right.
 Let’s look at their accomplishments first before comparing them head-to-head.

 The Era of a Champion